Fesstrom/Wylls-of-Toril/README.md

    Tail, teeth, claws, Tiefling ears, body and markings.
  - If you are using the standard curly hair, I have blendered it so it won't clip through his horns and tiefling ears.

-### Contractor Devil Form
+### Cosmetics addons
+Options available for:

-- Hair color addon
+- Hair color
-- Hair style addon
+- Hair style
-- Eye color addon
+- Eye color
-- Remove scar addon
+- Remove removal

 ## Downloads
 **Main files:** https://github.com/Fesstrom/Wylls-of-Toril/releases/tag/Main_Files